adey4/toy-gpt/README.md

 Herald:
 He's deceited, and children from his new spid
-Then whomen he dares to him: were he wors.
+Then whomen he dares to him: were he worse.

 BRUTUS:
 You have pirtly not him.